 This section shows what arguments to pass to the OpenJDK or OracleJDK javac (not the javac wrapper script of Section 37.5) to run the Checker Framework, if you are using JDK 9 or later.
-These instructions should work on JDK 9 or later, but we only test with JDK 11 and JDK 17.
+These instructions should work on JDK 9 or later, but we only test with supported versions of Java: JDK 11, JDK 17, and JDK 18.